XinFinOrg/XinFin-Node/subnet/README.md

   - when seeing "Which consensus engine to use?", choose "3.
 XDPoS - delegated-proof-of-stake".
   - as for other options, choose the options as you wish.
   - after the last step which is "Specify your chain/network ID if you want an explicit one", your genesis file is generated in your home directory and you can push "Ctrl-C" to exit `puppeth`.
-4. Copy the genesis file from you host under the directory of `./puppeth` (Keep this file, you will need it later)
+4. Open the generated file under the `./puppeth` directory.
+Copy the value of key `genesis`.
+Keep it somewhere safe for later usage.

 ## Step 3: Host your subnet xdc-nodes
 1. Copy the `.env.example` and name it to `.env`